obete/obete/README.md

-- 👋 Hi, I’m @obete
-- 👀 I’m interested in high-precision Positioning, Autonomous Navigation and Mapping
+- 👋 Hi, I’m @obete, a Software Engineer, and a Registered Land Surveyor with knowledge of Android Development, GNSS Positioning, and Mapping
-- 🌱 I’m currently learning Sensor Fusion
-- 💞️ I’m looking to collaborate efforts in giving local Uganda producers connections with customers via verilib
+- 👀 I’m passionate about solving problems at scale using software and mathematics.
 - 📫 How to reach me obetefelix@gmail.com
 <!---
 obete/obete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.